DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_prepare-for-a-service-assessment.md

 There may also be silent observers from DfE or cross-government for learning and development opportunities.

 How you want the assessment to run is for you to agree with the panel.
-You could, for example, agree to have a 45-minute show and tell, followed by sections to cover the problem area, users, hypotheses, and measures of success.
+For example, you could agree to have a 45-minute show and tell, followed by sections to cover the problem area, users, hypotheses, and measures of success.

 It's up to the team to decide whether you have questions throughout or at the end of the assessment.
 You can discuss this with the panel on the pre-assessment call.